The old year was beautiful. A neighbor in Ecuador.

 * Your memory improves

 * You become smarter

 A better command of English… used by a smarter, more perceptive person who can remember details and multi task, creates a better writer.

 Learn the power of Super Thinking.
 Gain the seven benefits of being bilingual.
 Attend our Super Thinking + Spanish course and Writer’s Camp.
 Save up to $899.

 We have three Writer’s Camps and two Spanish courses scheduled for the year ahead.
 Enroll within the next two weeks for any one of the Writer’s Camps and you gain a full scholarship to the Spanish course of your choice.
 You save $699 (single) to $899 (couple).

-Merri and I look forward to being with you in the Blue Ridge.
+Merri and I look forward to being with you in Florida.

 Enroll in the Writer’s Camp.
 You receive a full scholarship to attend a Super Thinking + Spanish course FREE.
 You save $699 to $899.

 Travel, accommodations and food are not included.